wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 * A <strong>bastion host</strong> is a hardened machine that usually resides on a demilitarized zone (DMZ) open to the public.

+## Acceptable Use Policy (AUP)

+An AUP (acceptable use policy) details appropriate use of information systems, handling standards, monitoring, and privacy expectations.

+### Open-source intelligence (OSINT)

+Open-source intelligence feeds:
+   * <a target="_blank" href="https://www.misp-project.org/">Malware Information Sharing Project (MISP)</a> [<a target="_blank" href="https://en.wikipedia.org/wiki/Malware_Information_Sharing_Platform">Wikipedia</a>]
+   * <a target="_blank" href="https://cybersecurity.att.com/open-threat-exchange">AT&T Security (Alien Vault Open Threat Exchange)</a>
+   * <a target="_blank" href="https://www.spamhaus.org/">Spamhaus.org</a>
+   * <a target="_blank" href="https://isc.sans.edu/diary/Suspending+Suspicious+Domain+Feed+Update+to+Researcher+IP+Feed/26204">SANS ISC Suspicious Domains</a>
+   * VirusTotal
+   * us-cert.gov/ncas = NCAS (National Cyber Awareness System) - <a target="_blank" href="https://www.cisa.gov/news-events/cybersecurity-advisories">alerts</a>
+   <br /><br />

+Closed-source or proprietary intelligence sources:
+   * IBM X-Force Exchange
+   * Recorded Future
+   * FireEye
+   <br /><br />

+## Incident Response (DFIR)

+DFIR (Digital Forensics and Incident Response) is the process of collecting, preserving, analyzing, and reporting on digital evidence in a way that is legally admissible.

+DFIR is useful to answer <a target="_blank" href="https://www.cybereason.com/fundamentals/what-is-dfir">questions such as</a>:

+   * Who attacked?
+(Attribution)
+   * What is the full scope and impact of the incident?
+   * How did the attacker get in?
+   * What steps were taken to escalate the operation?
+   * How do we ensure this type of attack won’t occur again?
+   * How do we fully remediate the existing issue to restore trust?
+   <br /><br />

+Forest Monsen and Kevin Glisson in Netflix's Security Intelligence and Response Team (SIRT):
+   * <a target="_blank" href="https://github.com/Netflix-Skunkworks/diffy">open-sourced</a> their <a target="_blank" href="https://netflixtechblog.com/netflix-sirt-releases-diffy-a-differencing-engine-for-digital-forensics-in-the-cloud-37b71abd2698">"Diffy" Differencing Engine for Digital Forensics in the Cloud</a> tool, which include "osquery" to collect and retain a functional baseline against comparison with all running instances.
+See https://diffy.readthedocs.io/

+   * <a target="_blank" href="https://github.com/Netflix/dispatch">open-sourced</a> their <a target="_blank" href="https://netflixtechblog.com/introducing-dispatch-da4b8a2a8072">"Dispatch" crisis management orchestration</a> tool, which leverages existing familiarity with existing tools used throughout an organization (Slack, GSuite, Jira, etc.).
+Dispatch focuses on managing metadata (incident context) about responses and resources, assembling participants, sending out notifications, tracking tasks, assisting with post-incident reviews, etc. The system builds on past incidents to speed up the resolution of future incidents.
+It's made using Python, VueJs, Postgres.
+Available as a <a target="_blank" href="https://github.com/Netflix/dispatch-docker">Docker image</a>.
+See https://hawkins.gitbook.io/dispatch/

+UEBA (User and Entity Behavior Analytics), such as Splunk and Microsoft Advanced Threat Analysis provides automated id. of suspicious activity by user accounts and computer hosts, using AI/ML techniques.

+tcpdump options:
+   * -e includes the ethernet header during packet capture
+   * -n flag shows the IP addresses in numeric form
+   * -nn shows IP addresses and ports in numeric format
+   * -X captures the packet's payload in hex and ASCII formats
+   <br /><br />

 <hr />

 ## Resources

+* https://opensoc.io/ Network Defense Range (NDR) - a free, open-source, and community-driven project that provides a virtualized environment for security professionals to practice their skills in a safe and controlled environment.
+The NDR is a collection of virtual machines (VMs) that are pre-configured to simulate a real-world network.
+The NDR is designed to be used by security professionals to practice their skills in a safe and controlled environment.

 * <a target="_blank" href="https://isc.sans.edu/podcast.html">PODCAST: SANS.edu Internet Storm Center daily</a>
 * <a target="_blank" href="https://www.cyberaces.org/">SANS Cyber Aces</a>